zzaakiirr/TMDB/README.md

 ```sh
 $ python3 <project_directory>/has_subtitle_movies.py
 ```
-> Recommend you similar films which you may interest you:
+> Recommend you similar to entered by you movies which may interest you:
 ```sh
 $ python3 <project_directory>/recommended_movies.py
 ```

 ### Installation
-You can just download project from github link (https://github.com/zzaakiirr/TMDB) and make whatever you want.
+You can download project from github link and make whatever you want with it

 # Authors
  - Zakir Djamaliddinov - zzaakiirr@gmail.com